colinHuang314/AlphaZero-Style-Go-Bot/README.md

   - Optionally save model
   - Train model on replay buffer data every n self-play games
   - Evaluate the resulting model against the champion every m self-play games
-    - If it wins, it replaces the champion and produces the next self-play games
+    - If it wins, it replaces the champion and produces the next batch of self-play games
     - If it loses, keep training
+  - The model will learn to predict the outcome of MCTS search and predict which future board states are good for which player.
+These will help guide the MCTS search, which will then produce better training data.

 - Manual tuning of:
   - Number of iterations per game